PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 # SEMI-PASSIVE
 - Access the site like a regular user to determine what technology is used.
+- Go to the top left of kali and select frameworks to choose from OSINT frameworks you can use.

 ## Finding Email accounts
 1. [hunter.io](https://hunter.io)